theAkito/nim-fletcher/README.md

 ## Disclaimer

-The project in general is considered Work In Progress.
+The project in general is considered **Work In Progress**.
 The most reliable variation is Fletcher16, as it is not dependent on the CPU architecture's endianness and the way the algorithm was implemented, is approved to work.
 The Fletcher32's only weakness is its dependence on the CPU's endianness, which might affect the comparison of checksums between different CPU architectures on different machines, otherwise it is just as stable as Fletcher16.

 #### Currently implemented variations